VenkataBhaskarr/TechnicalBlogs/Nodejs.md

-# Welcome To the Kingdom of Node
+# Welcome To NodeJS

+Technically nodejs is a runtime environment used to build network (backend) applications.